lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If a SCHC Fragment carries more than one tile, or carries one tile that is not the last one of the SCHC Packet,

 - it MUST be of the Regular type specified in {{NotLastFrag}}
-- the FCN field MUST contain the tile number of the first tile sent in that SCHC Fragment
+- the FCN field MUST contain the tile index of the first tile sent in that SCHC Fragment

 The fragment sender MAY send the last tile as the Payload of an All-1 SCHC Fragment.